napari/docs/docs/developers/architecture/app_model.md

 from napari._app_model.context import LayerListContextKeys as LLCK

-# `layers` will be injected layer when this action is invoked
+# `layers` will be injected later when this action is invoked
 def split_rgb_layer(layers: 'LayerList'):
     ...